commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 # Commerce Layer JS Auth

-A JavaScript library designed to simplify [authentication](https://docs.commercelayer.io/developers/authentication) when interacting with the Commerce Layer API.
+A lightweight JavaScript library designed to simplify [authentication](https://docs.commercelayer.io/developers/authentication) when interacting with the Commerce Layer API.

+It works everywhere.
+On your browser, server, or at the edge.

 ## What is Commerce Layer?